DyCo-AI/density_feedback_control/README.md

 - ✅ Feedback controller directly derived as ∇ρ(x)
 - ✅ Guarantees both safety and a.e. convergence
 - ✅ Supports static & dynamic obstacles and moving targets
-- ✅ Scales to high-dimensional systems (e.g., robotic manipulators)
+- ✅ Scales to high-dimensional systems (e.g., robotic manipulators and quadruped robots)

 ---
 ## Construction of Density Functions